Carlingwood Mall

-Carlingwood Shopping Centre is shopping mall located in the Carlingwood neighbourhood of Ottawa, Ontario, Canada.
+Carlingwood Shopping Centre is a shopping mall located in the Carlingwood neighbourhood of Ottawa, Ontario, Canada.
 The mall opened in 1956 and was one of the city's first major shopping centres.
-Since January 2021, it has been operated by Strathallen Property Management.
+Since May 2024, it has been operated by Anthem Properties Group.

 Description

 Carlingwood Shopping Centre contains 100 stores and services on a single enclosed level.
 The interior hallways are laid out in a rectangle, with secondary branching halls from six entrances.
 Offices and services, including the management office, are located on a trim second level in the northwest corner of the building.
 There are also two small underground sections housing some discount stores and a gym (at one point a YMCA/YWCA).
-The mall houses a mix of chain and independent services including retail (Ardene, Dollarama, Rexall) food service (A&W, Dairy Queen, Subway, Tim Hortons) and banking (CIBC, RBC, Scotiabank) with Loblaws and Canadian Tire serving as the mall's anchor tenants.
+The mall houses a mix of chain and independent services including retail (Ardene, Dollarama, Rexall) food service (A&W, Subway, Tim Hortons) and banking (CIBC, RBC, Scotiabank) with Loblaws and Canadian Tire serving as the mall's anchor tenants.

 The mall is situated at the corner of Carling and Woodroffe Avenues, about 1 km north of the Highway 417.
 A 1996 survey found that 21% of shoppers used mass transit to travel to and from the mall despite being designed as an automobile destination.
 The mall is served by OC Transpo routes 51, 85, 87, 153, 301, 303, 305.